maitag/peote-ui/samples/README.md

-## LayoutedUIDisplay (extends peote-view Display)
+## LayoutedUIDisplay (extends UIDisplay)

-The Display and layouted elements can be bind to containers of peote-layout lib.
-Position, size and masking depends on the container settings into a nested layout-tree.
+This kind of Display and it's elements can be bind to containers of [peote-layout](https://github.com/maitag/peote-layout) lib, so position, size and masking will be set automatically by the layout.

 Available elements to add:
 - LayoutedElement (extends InteractiveElement)
-- LayoutedTextLine<FontStyle> (extends InteractiveTextLine)
+- LayoutedTextLine<FontStyle> (extends InteractiveTextLine<FontStyle>)
-- LayoutedDisplay (extends peote-view Display)
+- LayoutedDisplay (extends InteractiveDisplay)

 ## PeoteUI

-Here the PeoteUI itself and all widgets are layout-container abstracts of peote-layout.
+Here the PeoteUI itself and all widgets are layout-container abstracts of [peote-layout](https://github.com/maitag/peote-layout).

 Available Widgets:
 - Div